Celiac Disease Treatment

 What is Refractory Celiac Disease?

 Refractory celiac disease is a rare condition in which the symptoms of celiac disease (and the loss of intestinal villi) do not improve despite many months of a strict gluten-free diet.
 Before making a diagnosis of refractory celiac disease, it is important to exclude complications of celiac disease and other co-existing conditions that can produce similar symptoms.
-It is believed by experts that refractory celiac disease is a malignant condition, that is, it is a cancer.
+It is believed by experts that sometimes refractory celiac disease can be a pre-malignant or precancerous condition.

 What is the Treatment for Refractory Celiac Disease?